logo2

 In 1897, D. T. Macdonald was listed as the druggist and Norman Macdonald as the manager (6).
 After suffering ill health for several years (30), Daniel died on 23 Nov 1898 at the age of 77, and was buried in Lake View Cemetery, Calumet (9,23).
 In Sep 1899, the drug store building, homestead, lot upon which they stood, and lease on adjacent lots owned by the Calumet & Hecla Mining Co. were sold for the heirs of the Macdonald estate with Norman offering the winning bid of $17,000, which was considered to be a good bargain (32).
 Subsequent directories listed Norman as the druggist at the 100 5th St. location with his residence being the same (10,11,12).

-In May or Jun 1903, the drug store was sold to Vastbinder & Read (31).
+In late May or early Jun 1903, the drug store was sold to Vastbinder & Read (31).
 Norman was no longer listed as a druggist in the 1905 directory (13), and he had moved to Laurium by the 1907 directory (14).
-On the U.S. Federal Census, Norman's occupation was listed as retired in 1910 (15), none in 1920 (16), and retired in 1930 (17); however, he was listed as the vice president of the Merchant & Miners Bank in the 1930 directory (26).
+On the U.S. Federal Census, Norman's occupation was listed as retired in 1910 (15), none in 1920 (16), and retired in 1930 (17).
+He was listed as the vice president of the Merchant & Miners Bank in the 1930 directory (26).
 He died on 09 Sept 1949 at the age of 86 and was buried in Lake View Cemetery, Calumet (24).

 Newspaper ad - <i>The Copper Country Evening News</i>, 11 Oct 1899